Skip to content

 5. Percentage or number of women in senior management team?

-0 - The company reports seven members in the senior management/executive team, however, the gender balance is not directly reported by the company.
+0 - The company has reported 7 members on its Management team.
+The gender balance is not directly reported by the company.
+However, the number of women can be calculated from biographies.

 • Y